 Love of music is common to everyone.
 When we sing, we hope to impart the ideals, hopes, dreams, and aspirations of our community.
 Our goal is that with our listening audience we will strike a chord of commonality, and bridge the differences of our life experiences.

-The Rainbow Chorale will stream our Virtually Yours – Home for the Holidays concert on Wednesday December 16th and Friday December 18th, at 7pm.
-This free concert will be a combination of individual and small group performances recorded this fall and previously recorded concert performances of beloved holiday pieces.
-More info to come!
-Join our email list or visit our Facebook page to receive streaming information.
+The Rainbow Chorale’s Virtually Yours – Home for the Holidays free concert last December was a combination of individual and small group performances recorded this fall and previously recorded concert performances of beloved holiday pieces.
+The link for the concert is posted above and also is on our Facebook page for viewing at your leisure.

 See the RCD and other GALA Choruses perform in an online event streamed this June and July.
 The concert (in 2 parts!) was streamed at 8pm (Eastern) on June 30 and July 8 and is available after that date.
 The concert features songs from 27 LGBTQ+ choruses across North America connected by interviews with conductors and composers.
 The concert celebrates LGBTQ Pride along with themed sets exploring GALA choruses as a place of belonging, standing together in times of crisis, and addressing social justice as a singing community.